 In addition, several congenital infections are also associated with fetal anemia, particularly parvovirus B19, discussed in Chapter 64 (Respiratory Viruses).
 In Southeast Asian populations, α4-thalassemia is a common cause of severe anemia and nonimmune hydrops.
 Fetomaternal hemorrhage occasionally creates severe fetal anemia and is discussed in Fetomaternal Hemorrhage.
 Rare causes of anemia include red cell production disorders—such as Blackfan-Diamond anemia and Fanconi anemia; red cell enzymopathies—glucose-6-phosphate dehydrogenase deficiency and pyruvate kinase deficiency; red cell structural abnormalities—hereditary spherocytosis and elliptocytosis; and myeloproliferative disorders—leukemias.
 Anemia may be identified through fetal blood sampling, described in Chapter 14 (Fetal Blood Sampling), or by Doppler evaluation of the fetal middle cerebral artery (MCA) peak systolic velocity, described in Management of the Alloimmunized Pregnancy.

 Progressive fetal anemia from any cause leads to heart failure, hydrops fetalis, and ultimately death.
 Fortunately, the prevalence and the course of this otherwise devastating disorder have been dramatically changed by prevention and treatment.
 Prevention of D alloimmunization is with anti-D immune globulin.
 Identification and treatment of fetal anemia is with MCA Doppler studies and intrauterine transfusions, respectively.
-Severely anemic fetuses transfused in utero have survival rates exceeding 90 percent, and even in cases of hydrops fetalis, survival rates approach 80 ...
+Severely anemic fetuses transfused in utero have survival rates exceeding 90 percent, and even in cases of hydrops fetalis, survival rates ...